FREQUENLY ASKED QUESTIONS

 A: Your name badge is your admission for both days to all areas of the convention including speaker sessions, workshops, and the exhibit hall.
 Your name badge must be worn at all times.

-A: A replacement name badge may be purchased at the registration counter in the lobby for a fee.
+A: A replacement name badge may be purchased at the registration counter in the lobby for a small fee.
 Our on-site registration coordinators will verify registration for the convention before issuing a replacement name badge.